Skip to Content

 What does the addition “USP” mean on Epsom salt products?

-Whenever you find USP or USP grade on an Epsom salt product, this simply means that you are dealing with a high-quality Epsom salt, namely an Epsom salt that meets or exceeds the requirements of the United States pHarmacopeia (USP).
+Whenever you find USP or USP grade on an Epsom salt product, you are dealing with a high-quality Epsom salt, namely an Epsom salt that meets or exceeds the requirements of the United States pHarmacopeia (USP).

 What does magnesium do in houseplants?

-Magnesium is an important building block for chloropHyll.
-ChloropHyll is the molecule that absorbs sunlight and uses its energy to synthesize carbohydrates from CO2 and water.
+Magnesium is an important building block for chlorophyll.
+Chlorophyll is a molecule that absorbs sunlight and uses its energy to synthesize carbohydrates from CO2 and water.
 This process is known as pHotosynthesis and is the basis for sustaining the life processes of all plants.
 Without going too much into detail here, it is also not wrong to say that magnesium helps to keep green plants, well, green.

 How much does Epsom salt cost?